hortinstein/sindarin/README.md

     type
     StaticConfig* = ref object
-        buildID*: string      #generated on build
-        deploymentID*: string #generated on deployment
+        buildID*: string      #generated on build MAX 12 bytes deploymentID*: string #generated on deployment
-        c2PubKey*: Key        #to ensure the C2 is the one we want to talk to killEpoch*: int32  #what point should the agent stop calling back and delete interval*: int32   #how often should the agent call back callback*: string  #where the C2 is
+        c2PubKey*: Key        #to ensure the C2 is the one we want to talk to killEpoch*: int32  #what point should the agent stop calling back and delete interval*: int32   #how often should the agent call back callback*: string  #where the C2 is MAX LENGTH 256 bytes, should be padded to this everytime to keep size consistent

     type
     Status* = object